 Another big difference is that financials make up 13% of VOO while only 3% of VUG.

 VUG and VOO Differences

-VUG vs VOO primarily differs in that VUG tracks the CRSP US Large Cap Growth Index while VOO tracks the S&P 500 Index.
-This makes VUG growth focused while VOO offers a more balanced profile.
+The main difference between VUG and VOO is that VUG tracks the CRSP US Large Cap Growth Index while VOO tracks the S&P 500 Index.
+This makes VUG growth-focused, while VOO offers a more balanced profile.